-Most parents I know who work full-time handle summer break by putting their kids in camps for the summer.
-This is expensive, and it can be a hassle to handle changing drop-off locations and activities every week all summer long, unless you find a summer camp that works basically like a daycare and is available for the entire summer.
+- Day Camps: Most parent I know who work full-time handle summer break by putting their kids in camps for the summer.
+Just be aware that this is expensive, and it can be a hassle to handle changing drop-off locations and activities every week all summer long, unless you find a summer camp that works basically like a daycare and is available for the entire summer.
 You may also discover that many camps are 9-3, or 9-4, rather than full day camps.
 This can all add up to a surprisingly difficult juggling act for working parents.

 Balancing kids and work is always a balancing act – but doing some planning ahead of time really can make a big difference!